At a glance

 Large quantities of plastic waste are still entering the seas and plastics take a very long time to break down.
 Therefore it can be expected, that the OSPAR target can only be achieved in the long term.
 An important instrument for reducing further inputs and existing quantities of marine litter in the Northeast Atlantic is the OSPAR Regional Action Plan on Marine Litter adopted in 2014 (OSPAR Commission 2014).
 It addresses a series of measures related to the relevant sea- and land-based sources and on opportunities for the removal of marine litter and awareness raising.

 The indicator is based on studies of beached (dead) fulmars on the North Sea coasts of Germany (south-east North Sea).
 In the laboratory, various parameters are then determined regarding the state of health and the possible cause of death.
 The stomach contents are then examined.
-Found plastic particles are classified into different categories, counted and weighed.
-The indicator is then used to calculate the percentage of kingfishers with more than 0.1 grammes of plastic in their stomach.
-As the values sometimes greatly deal between years, the indicator is calculated as the average of the last five years.
-A detailed description of the methods is given in Guse et al. (2012, in German only).
+Then the percentage of fulmars that have more than 0.1 grammes of plastic in their stomach is calculated.
+As the values sometimes greatly deal between years, the indicator is calculated as the average of the last five years (Guse et al. (2012, in German only).
 In the other countries bordering the North Sea, the plastic contamination of fulmars is also determined using the same standardised method in order to be able to compare the development between the regions.

 More detailed information: 'Müll im Meer' (in German only).